stoeps13/connections-doc/source/admin/admin/t_admin_profiles_search.md

 This property takes a Boolean value.

+!!! note
-**Note:** Enabling this setting negatively impacts the performance of the Search by \> Name function available in the Profiles user interface.
+    Enabling this setting negatively impacts the performance of the Search by \> Name function available in the Profiles user interface.

 |
     |nameOrdering.enabled|When this property is set to true, names must be entered as \(FirstName LastName\) or \(LastName, FirstName\).
 By default, it is set to false.

+!!! note
-**Note:** When only a single word is entered, that word is treated as the LastName value during search.
+    When only a single word is entered, that word is treated as the LastName value during search.

 This property takes a Boolean value.